FaberNa/truelayer/README.md

 ## Service Layer Design

-The service layer is composed of three services: PokemonService, TranslationService, PokemonTranslationService.
+The service layer is composed of three services: `PokemonService`, `TranslationService`, `PokemonTranslationService`.
-- PokemonService: Responsible for fetching Pokémon data from the PokéAPI.
+- `PokemonService`: Responsible for fetching Pokémon data from the PokéAPI.
-- TranslationService: Handles text translation using the Fun Translations API.
+- `TranslationService`: Handles text translation using the Fun Translations API.
-- PokemonTranslationService: Orchestrates the process of retrieving Pokémon data and applying translations when necessary.
+- `PokemonTranslationService`: Orchestrates the process of retrieving Pokémon data and applying translations when necessary.
 In this way each service has a single responsibility and can be tested independently.
 Decoupling the services also allows for easier maintenance and potential future enhancements, such as adding new translation styles or integrating additional data sources.